taking removable fin systems to the next level

 We also provide a replacement router base for our recommended routers.
 There are two replacement bases: one with a bushing guide and one without a guide for use with a router bit with a bearing.
 The non-bushing guide version is the standard that ships with the kit.

 A depth gauge sets the correct initial depth for the router bit.
-Finally, a layout guide is provided and placed inside the jig to help position it on the shaper's marks.
+Finally, a layout guide is provided to help position the jig on the shaper's marks.

 The kit also includes a TRIM SPACER, which helps trim down the box dam after installation.
 The replacement base is provided to increase its width.
 The standard base is too narrow for the jig, allowing the router to tilt easily during the routing process.